“USE THEM OR DO SOMETHING ELSE”

 NeuroPlace, Environmental Psychology,

-Parks and libraries perceived as relaxing, shops can make us stressed… (jewellery shop?) eeg research, games, learning, car driver fatigue, out door environments.
-Classifying the data into the type of place it is based upon emotions felt into that area.
+Parks and libraries perceived as relaxing, shops can make us stressed… (jewellery shop?)
+EEG research, games, learning, car driver fatigue, out door environments.
+Classifying the data into the type of place it is based on emotions felt into that area.

 Assistive technology, used to increase, maintain or improve functional capabilities of individuals with disabilities, AT that do not stigmatise people, but that are defined by the persons own life goals and are perceived as optically attractive

 RFID tags as reference for phone location and orientation in daily life Florian Wahl